 - 1 cup - Curd / yogurt Use dairy free unsweetened yogurt if making Biryani vegan

-- 1 tsp - Ginger paste you may used Grated ginger too
+- 1 teaspoon - Ginger paste you may used Grated ginger too

-- 1 tsp - Chili paste You may use finely chopped chilies too
+- 1 teaspoon - Chili paste You may use finely chopped chilies too

 - 1 cup - Bell peppers I used red and green